benblazak/ergodox-firmware/readme.md

   ready for merging or a general release though, and I'm not ready to declare anything final, so you may not want to switch yet; but developers may want to think about checking it out. :)
+* Ryan Prince ([judascleric] (https://github.com/judascleric)) implemented 3
+  media keys (play/pause, previous track, and next track) in Revision 1, using a bit of code from [hasu's tmk firmware] (https://github.com/tmk/tmk_keyboard).
+Revision 2 probably won't have this functionality for a while.

 ### Table of Contents